Satak/cloud-mon/README.md

-# Webmon
+# CloudMon

 Monitors URLs defined in the `data.yaml`.
-WIP.
+This is a work in progress project.

 ## To Do